Bencosterton/Grass-Valley-LDX/README.md

 # Grass Valley LDK Gateway Control

 This repository contains an implementation for sending commands to Grass Valley LDK Gateway camera systems using XML.

-You can run the Flask web apllication on your network with will handle device discovery, issueing commands, checking on devices etc.
+You can run the Flask web apllication on your network which will handle device discovery, issueing commands, checking on devices etc.

 Or use the bellow command exmaples to build your own worklow.

 ![image](https://github.com/user-attachments/assets/7a582f88-ce06-4f6c-91e9-1ab1ac327c6c)